pegahcarter/crypto-signal/README.md

 Carter Carlson

 ## Description
-Repository to trigger alerts and backtest Ichimoku trading strategies.
+Repository to trigger alerts for moving averages, candlestick patterns, and Ichimoku clouds.